markushinz/aws-ses-pop3-server/README.md

 verbose: false # optional, defaults to false
 user: "jane.doe@example.com" # optional, defaults to "user"
-password: "6xRkiWA4mZBSaNmv" # optional, defaults to "changeme".
+password: "6xRkiWA4mZBSaNmv" # optional, defaults to "changeit".
 DO CHANGE IT!
 tls-cert: |- # optional, only valid in combination with tls-key, takes precedence over tls-cert-path / tls-key-path
   -----BEGIN CERTIFICATE-----
   [ ... ]